-The Company's objective when managing capital is to safeguard the Company's ability to continue as a going concern in order to pursue the development of its mineral properties.
+The Company's objective when managing capital is to safeguard the Company's ability to continue as a going concern to pursue the development of its mineral properties.
 The Company relies mainly on equity issuances to raise new capital and on entering into joint venture agreements on certain properties, which enables it to conserve capital and reduce risk.
-The Company can liquidate long-term investments in order to raise additional cash resources.
+The Company can liquidate long-term investments to raise additional cash resources.
 In the management of capital, the Company includes the components of shareholders' equity.
-The Company prepares annual estimates of exploration and administrative expenditures and monitors actual expenditures compared to the estimates to ensure that there is sufficient capital on-hand to meet ongoing obligations.
+The Company prepares annual estimates of exploration and administrative expenditures and monitors actual expenditures compared to the estimates to ensure sufficient capital to meet ongoing obligations.
 The Company's investment policy is to invest its cash in savings accounts or highly liquid short-term deposits with terms of one year or less.
 Management believes that the Company may have to raise additional capital to fund its operations for the next twelve months.
 The Company is not subject to any capital restrictions, and there were no changes to capital management during 2023.